 - Freshly: Clean meal plans to keep you fueled every week.

 - Recipes: Once you know how much to eat, what types of foods you want, and how to get them, it makes sense that you'd want some tasty recipes.
-Here are a few specifics to get you rolling:
+Here are a few high protein meal preps from Cellucor influencers to get you rolling:

 - Hydrate: Last but certainly not least, it's critically important to stay hydrated!
 Adequate hydration is essential to physical performance and a significant number of bodily processes (learn more in "Hydration 101"), so it should never be left out of your nutrition strategy.
-If you're unsure how much water to drink throughout the day, check out this video on water intake from Ron "Boss" Everline.
+If you're unsure how much water to drink throughout the day, check out this article on How to Hydrate Smarter.

 At-Home Supplementation Guide

 When it comes to getting fit, at home or otherwise, supplements are the third leg of the stool.
 Training and nutrition come first, followed by a smart supplementation strategy designed to help fuel your goals.
 Even during the challenging times of COVID-19, we remain open 24/7 online and committed to exceptional customer service and top-notch delivery.

 Check out our full range of sports nutrition supplements—including amino acids to help support recovery, whey protein to support muscle growth and repair, testosterone-support products, our complete C4 pre-workout family, and more—to help fuel your at-home workouts and stay on track.

 We also have carbonated performance energy drinks to help you unlock superhuman performance at home.
 Whether you need a case of C4 Energy to conquer your workday or crush your next workout, or C4 Smart Energy to fuel your mental performance, we have you covered.